joenightingale/aks-appmesh-demo/README.md

+This sample automated the creation of an Azure AKS Cluster installed with all of the necessary components to demo the AppMesh API Gateway capability.

+# Prerequisites
+You will need the following:
+* Docker Desktop
+* An Azure account
+* Azure Command Line Interface installed
+* Istioctl exe in the path
+* helm exe in the path
+* A domain name so that a subdomain can be redirected to the Azure name servers

+# Instructions
 clone this repo

-Edit the input.properties file for your configuration, then run thr .\create.ps1
+Edit the input.properties file for your configuration Run the .\create.ps1

 If you do nor already have the API Gateway and API Microgateway docker images pulled, you will need to be on the corporate network or VPN for the script to be able to pull them:
 ```daerepository03.eur.ad.sag:4443/softwareag/apigateway-trial:10.5.0.2```